-where in (\ref{M15}), we use the identity $\textnormal{Tr}(\mathbf{R}^T\mathbf{K}_\mathbf{0})=\textnormal{Tr}(\mathbf{RK}_\mathbf{0})$.
-By obtaining the Stiefel gradient of (\ref{M15}), and following the similar steps provided in the example of section \ref{pr2}, it is easy to verify that when no interpretability constraint is in place, the best transformation matrix is $\mathbf{R}=-\mathbf{I}$.
-That is, the passive party change the sign of their parameters.
-To incorporate the active party's interpretability concerns as well, we form the following optimization problem
+In (\ref{M15}), we use the identity $\textnormal{Tr}(\mathbf{R}^T\mathbf{K}_0) = \textnormal{Tr}(\mathbf{RK}_0)$.
+By calculating the Stiefel gradient of (\ref{M15}) and following the steps outlined in section \ref{pr2}, it is straightforward to verify that in the absence of interpretability constraints, the optimal transformation matrix is $\mathbf{R} = -\mathbf{I}$.
+This implies that the passive party simply changes the sign of their parameters.
+To also address the interpretability concerns of the active party, we form the following optimization problem:

-It is obvious that the problem in (\ref{ob2}) satisfies the blanket assumption.
+It is easily verified that the problem in (\ref{ob2}) satisfies the blanket assumption.

-\begin{remark} It is important to note that when the active party has no privacy concerns, it would be clear to them that the transformation matrix is $\mathbf{R} = -\mathbf{I}$.
-However, a dishonest active party may as well pretend that they have no interest in the interpretation of the results.
-In either case, they could easily recover the passive party's features by changing the sign of the parameters.
-One potential solution to address this issue is to keep the active party uncertain about whether $\mathbf{R} = \mathbf{I}$ or $\mathbf{R} = -\mathbf{I}$ was used for the parameter mapping.
-In this scenario, even if the adversary takes the average of the estimations obtained from both cases, the convexity of MSE would prevent them from obtaining an estimation error lower than the average of the MSE in each case.
-Another approach to preserving privacy would be to choose a random value for $\epsilon$ and transform the parameters accordingly without revealing the value of $\epsilon$ to the active party. \end{remark}
+\begin{remark} Note that when the active party has no interpretability concerns, it would be clear to them that the transformation matrix is $\mathbf{R} = -\mathbf{I}$.
+In such cases, they could easily recover the passive party's features by simply reversing the sign of the parameters.
+One potential solution to mitigate this issue is to maintain uncertainty for the active party about whether $\mathbf{R} = \mathbf{I}$ or $\mathbf{R} = -\mathbf{I}$ was used in the parameter mapping.
+Under this scenario, even if the adversary takes the average of the estimations from both cases, the convexity of the MSE would prevent them from achieving an estimation error lower than the average MSE of each case.
+Another approach to enhance privacy is to choose a random value for $\varepsilon$ and transform the parameters accordingly without disclosing the value of $\varepsilon$ to the active party. \end{remark}